appwrite/playground-for-android/README.md

 * Make sure android studio is installed and that your android environment is set for running android projects.
 * You have a project created in AppWrite using console and note down the project ID.
 * Create the collection and documents under it.
 Assign the readable permission for both collection and documents .
+* Note the colection ID and Document ID as it will be used later.
 * Create a user in AppWrite using appwrite console and note down its email and password.